 The Caritas network is responding to the refugee crisis in Bangladesh.

-Caritas has been responding to the immediate needs of this devastating humanitarian crisis by providing essential food items such as dal, salt, sugar and cooking oil, as well as basic cooking utensils, reaching 29,317 families in desperate need.
+Caritas has been responding to the immediate needs of this devastating humanitarian crisis by providing essential food items such as dal, salt, sugar and cooking oil, as well as basic cooking utensils.
+So far, Caritas Bangladesh has supported over 305,000 individuals.

 Floods across South Asia, 2017

 Since the beginning of August, 2017, severe monsoon rains have caused widespread flooding across the South Asian countries of Bangladesh, India, Nepal and Pakistan.
 The disaster has affected over 40 million people, with an estimated 1,300 deaths.

 150,000 people are currently being assisted by the Caritas Internationalis network.
 The network is providing support and assistance through food, WASH, shelter, livelihoods, health and protection/psychosocial support.